 This winter activity is three play invitations in one: a craft, a science project, and a small world adventure.

-There are endless possibilities for interpretation and innovation with this winter castle activity.
+There are endless possibilities for interpretation, imagination, and innovation with this winter castle activity.

-With open-ended early learning activities, participation and engagement are more important than the outcome.
+With open-ended early learning activities like this one, participation and engagement are more important than the outcome.

 - foam packaging

 - cotton batting, cotton cosmetic rounds, or cotton balls

 Other materials you have on hand can easily be used in place of, or added to, any of these items.

 Build your castle on a large piece of solid foam packaging, or on a large piece of cardboard.